 We know that adult chickens can suffer from an infection known as bumblefoot, which can be caused by bacteria that enters through a laceration on the foot pad.
 Since chicken droppings are very high in nitrogen, when allowed to build up on the coop or brooder floor, the caustic droppings can cause the skin to break down, essentially causing a burn on the chicken’s foot, which then permits bacteria in the droppings to infect the foot.
 So, while we don’t usually refer to baby chicks as having bumblefoot, they certainly can get burns and foot infections from manure balls.

 Chicks explore things with their beaks out of curiosity, boredom and natural instinct.
 A chick may begin picking their own toes from the irritation manure balls create, causing itself injuries.
 Those injuries and the manure accumulations themselves can draw unwanted attention from other chicks in the brooder, which can lead to unabated picking, serious injury, cannibalism and death.

-I prefer Koop Clean or sand in the brooder as litter, so I don’t ordinarily run into a problem with manure balls, but I keep a close eye on tiny toes anyway.
+I prefer pine shavings or sand in the brooder as litter, so I don’t ordinarily run into a problem with manure balls, but I keep a close eye on tiny toes anyway.

 - Provide ample space in the brooder for each chick and expand it as they grow if necessary.